skumar606/skumar606/README.md

 -->
 # Howdy!

-I am a Full Stack Developer and Competitive Programmer.
-I have cleared the so called toughest exam in India, Jee Advanced.
+### I am a Full Stack Developer and Competitive Programmer.
+I am currently a final year student at IIT Roorkee.